john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

     ['USA', 'Germany', 'China', 'Samoa', 'Ghana']
     >>> gdp.values()
     [16244600, 8358400, 40711, 681, 3425956]

-You can create an empty dictionary with just the curly braces:

-    d = {}

 **NOTE**: It is important to know that when you retreive all of the keys or values from a dictionary in this way, they will not be ordered.
 Do not expect that you can predict what *order* these keys or values come out in.